 Scratch Live processes audio in small chunks.
 When smaller chunks are used, the movement of the record is translated into audio more often, which results in a lower overall system latency.
 However, this requires more processing and therefore a higher CPU load, so lower buffer size settings require a more powerful computer to produce uninterrupted audio.
 If you want tighter control, try decreasing this setting.
 On the other hand, if you experience audio dropouts, you need to increase this setting (or use a more powerful computer).

 Updating Firmware

 If a firmware update is available after installing a new Scratch Live software release, an Update Firmware button appears in the Hardware screen.
-The firmware upgrade takes a moment, during which the Sixty-Eight will not be usable.
+During the firmware upgrade the Sixty-One will not be usable.